kimci86/bkcrack/readme.md

     bkcrack -c cipherfile -p plainfile -o offset

-### Slice of keyspace

-It is possible to test only a given range of keys remaining after the reduction step.
-It can be useful to carry out an attack in several times or on multiple computers at once.

-    bkcrack -c cipherfile -p plainfile -b begin

-    bkcrack -c cipherfile -p plainfile -b begin -s size

 ### Decipher

 If the attack is successful, the deciphered text can be saved: